nesi/snakemake_workshop/workshop_material/04_leveling_up_your_workflow.md

 - We get an interactive version of our directed acyclic graph (DAG).
 - When you click on a node in the DAG, the input and output files are fully outlined, the exact software used and the exact shell command that was run.
 - You are also provided with runtime information under the `Statistics` tab outlining how long each rule/sample ran for, and the date/time each file was created.
-- Under the `Configuration` tab, all of our user configuration is explicitly outlined

 My report: